Affirmadrip/customer-segmentation/README.md

-# Yes, we are doing customer segmentation  🤓
+# Customer segmentation  🤓
+We have made it to the first draft.